apr45/curator-cards-AlexRevilla/PROMPT_LOG.md

 Return 20 key characteristics, where 6 to 7 words were designated for a specific design movement.
 Change a few terms that didn't relate to the movement or had a vague definition.
 - **What I did with it:**

+Edited some terms, chose 14 terms to pin into AGENTS.md "Controlled Vocabulary" section.

 ---